 In 2016 I successfully defended my dissertation titled: ‘Are cocaine users too sensitive?’.
 In this dissertation, I describe the results of several MRI studies.
 In short, these studies demonstrate that heavy cocaine users display functional abnormalities within the amygdala, a brain region that is critically involved in the processing of (negative) emotion.
 These abnormalities seem to be related to functional abnormalities within the prefrontal cortex and ventral striatum.
-More importantly, these studies suggest that these alterations within the amygdala-frontostriatal circuit are mediated by childhood trauma, anxiety levels, trait impulsivity and poly-substance use.
+More importantly, these studies suggest that these alterations within the amygdala-frontostriatal circuit are related to childhood trauma, anxiety levels, trait impulsivity and poly-substance use.

 The whole dissertation, including a short summary, in English and Dutch, can be read here!